Effective Communication in a Virtual World

 Carefully consider how you can make people feel included and reduce stress related to the realities of hybrid work.
 While remote workers may miss working at the office, those who have returned to the workplace may struggle to reacclimate.
 Remember that staff who started during the pandemic may need extra support because they have not had opportunities to bond with existing team members in person.
 During virtual meetings, make sure everyone can participate.
 How many of us have been on a virtual meeting where the lack of visual cues causes people to interrupt each other?
 Schedule a regular time for a virtual team lunch, build time into meetings to check in, or hold icebreaker activities, and keep remote employees in the loop about office activities.
 Celebrate accomplishments and find creative avenues to build and sustain your team.

 No matter how carefully you plan, things will go awry.
 When they do, remain flexible and welcome feedback.
 Communication tools that facilitate video and voice calls, document sharing, and chatting help keep your team connected without overwhelming them.
 Give employees space to complete their work without hovering.
 Interpersonal relationships can always be improved.
 Many employees are likely to need to navigate changes in their family and personal circumstances.
 Keep an open door and offer support to your team, especially during unexpected situations.
+Management Concepts offers supervision certification programs to help you maintain flexibility and inspire your team during this difficult time.

 As the nature of our workplaces may be different, taking the time to be thoughtful about how we communicate in this new reality helps all of us thrive.
 Management Concepts supports these efforts with a number of courses, webinars, and advisory services that can help you and your teams achieve your missions.